ncrowther/RPABestPractices/README.md

 # RPABestPractices
-RPA Best Practices
+RPA Good Practices

-This repository contains IBM RPA Best Practice artefacts.
+This repository contains IBM RPA Good Practice artefacts.
 These artefacts are public doimain.
 Use this repo to find the answers to the following questions:

 - RPA best practices